department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/conversation-guide.md

 - [ ] Notifications off
 - [ ] Use headphones (prevents SR from echoing back to participant)
-- [ ] Enable screen sharing in Zoom
+- [ ] Enable screen sharing by anyone in Zoom
 - [ ] Manage waiting room feature in Zoom

 * [Tech set-up](#tech-set-up)